AlivadTheImpala/school_vault/Django Admin.md

 #core-django-concept #python
-the code in this note is in reference to the book Web Development with Django .
+the code in this note is in reference to the book Web Development with Django by Packt Publishing.
 Everything referenced here can be found in Chapter 4
 ___
 # Admin App
 the admin app allows us an easy to use [[CRUD]] system to modify and create information. with admin.site.register() you can create a forms basic schema with the models created for our database in models.py